 The Early Years Foundation Stage extends from 0-5 years.
-Entry into our Foundation Stage1 is in September after the child turns 3 (before 30th December of the academic year) and ends at the end of the Foundation Stage 2.
-The Foundation Stage is important in its own right, and also in preparing children for later schooling.
+Entry into our Foundation Stage1 is in September after the child turns 3 (before 1st September of the academic year) and ends at the end of the Foundation Stage 2.
+The Foundation Stage is important, and in preparing children for later schooling.
 It is the Early Learning Goals that set out what is expected of most children by the end of Foundation Stage 2.